opynfinance/GammaProtocol/docs/contracts-documentation/core/MarginPool.md

 function to collect the excess balance of a particular asset

-can only be called by the farmer address
+can only be called by the farmer address.
+Do not farm otokens.

 #### Parameters: